*Artikel ini tersedia dalam Bahasa Indonesia, klik disini untuk membuka artikel dalam Bahasa Indonesia*

 You have to make sure that all the information you wrote is right.

 You can choose any convenience store, as for me I chose Seven Eleven and got this

 You don’t have to print that, you can put it in your phone.
 Just show it to the cashier, and pay for it.
 Voila! hahaha

 You’ll receive a post card.
 That post card is your Test Voucher and please do not lose it.
 You’ll have to attach 3×4 photograph and sign the test voucher.
 In the test voucher, you’ll find the test site and test schedule.
 Make sure to bring the test voucher when you take the test.
 You should receive it at least 1 week before the test.
 From my experience, I took the test at 23 of July, and I received the post card at (around) 12 July.
 If you didn’t receive the test voucher, just contact them.
 They have service in English.

 You’ll find these pamphlets on your desk when you take the test.
-They’re all written in English.
+They’re all written in Japanese.
 If you don’t understand just ask the exam supervisor.
 However, you could always use Google Translate tho… haha

 Hopefully, this post could be any use.
 See you tomorrow!